-8.10.4.
-Capital Resources Based on Non-Consolidated Financial Statements
+6.17.4.
+Capital Resources in Years 2013 - 2014 Based on Non-Consolidated Financial Statements

 In years prior to 2015 BOF was qualified as an investment entity under IFRS 10.
 According to an exception in consolidation requirements in IFRS 10, investment entities are required to measure their subsidiaries at fair value through profit and loss rather than consolidate them.
 As a result, for years 2014 and 2013 BOF prepared statutory financial statements in a non-consolidated form.
 This section reviews BOF's capital resources in years 2014 and 2013 based on non-consolidated financial statements.
-After the Combined Offering the Fund will not report results in this form.
+After the merger with BOF, the Fund does not report its financial results in a non-consolidated form.